tdrewtech/Python-UI-Dashboard-Project/README.md

 # Google Play Store Analytics
 <img src="https://raw.githubusercontent.com/fafilia/capstone-UIFlask/master/full_capstone.png">
 ## Introduction
 This project is about a simple web application (dashboard) using the Flask framework.
-This capstone will focus on the appearance of the Flask user interface.
+This project will focus on the appearance of the Flask user interface.

 ## Data Summary
 The data used in this project is scraping data from the Google Playstore App.
 It consists of several variables with the following details: